Summer Enrichment Services

 SLLS Meridian Academy & SLLS Service Descriptions

-“ACT/SAT Vocabulary” for middle school and high school age students utilize “What’s the Word?”, a multi-sensory vocabulary program that teaches SAT/ACT vocabulary words and test preparation strategies.
-The 635 vocabulary words included in this three program were chosen based on the frequency of appearance on the SAT and in literature.
+“ACT/SAT Vocabulary” for middle school and high school age students utilize “What’s the Word?®”, a multi-sensory vocabulary program that teaches SAT/ACT vocabulary words and test preparation strategies.
+The 635 vocabulary words included in this three-volume program were chosen based on the frequency of appearance on the SAT and in literature.
 Session and home practice activities target reading comprehension, note taking, critical thinking, study skills, and test taking strategies.
-The LINCS Vocabulary strategy, a research-based strategy from the University of Kansas Center for Research on Learning, may also be integrated into instruction.
-The two-week summer session typically covers 18 to 20 of the 88 units in the complete vocabulary series.
+The LINCS™ Vocabulary strategy, a research-based strategy from the University of Kansas Center for Research on Learning, may also be integrated into instruction.
+Ten hours of instruction typically covers 15-18 of the 88 units in the complete vocabulary series.

 The Fundamentals of Paraphrasing and Summarizing

-“The Fundamentals of Paraphrasing and Summarizing” from the University of Kansas Center for Research on Learning is a strategy for paraphrasing and summarizing information heard or read.
-This explicit approach assists students in identifying main ideas and related
+“The Fundamentals of Paraphrasing and Summarizing™” from the University of Kansas Center for Research on Learning is a strategy for paraphrasing and summarizing information heard or read.
+This explicit approach assists students in identifying main ideas and related details to reinforce comprehension while also facilitating improved oral and written expression.

 The Inference Strategy